 You might be able to use Medicaid for the first time.
 In some states, Medicaid is changing because of health reform.
 More people will qualify for it.

 Under the new rules, you may be able to get Medicaid in 2018 if your yearly taxable income is no more than $16,753 for one person and $34,638 for a family of four, if your state has expanded Medicaid as allowed under the law.
 In 2018, 33 states and DC have expanded Medicaid.
 You can find out if your state is one of them at healthcare.gov.

 The Affordable Care Act provides several protections and benefits, including:

 You can keep your children on your health insurance longer.
 Your children can stay on your policy until they are 26 years old.

 You can get some types of care without paying extra costs.
-Certain tests and checkups, called preventive services, are now completely paid for by your insurance (unless you carry a health insurance plan that was grandfathered in before March 23, 2010).
+Certain tests and checkups, called preventive services, are now completely paid for by your insurance (unless you carry a health insurance plan that was grandfathered in before March 23, 2010 or you have a short-term health plan that provides coverage for less than 12 months).
 These include a well-child visit each year, blood pressure and cancer screenings, and flu shots.
 This means:

 - You do not have to make a copay.
 That’s the amount you usually have to pay each time you see a doctor.